John Cashman (journalist)

-John Cashman (died July 31, 1945) was an American war correspondent for the International News Service who covered the Pacific theatre during World War II.
+John Robert Cashman (died July 31, 1945) was an American war correspondent for the International News Service who covered the Pacific theatre during World War II.
 He was killed in an aircraft accident on Okinawa on July 31, 1945.

 Biography

 The son of Mrs. Mary M. Cashman. of 87-51 86th Street, Queens, New York, John Cashman graduated high school at Richmond Hill High School in 1935.

 He enlisted in the U.S. Navy immediately for a four-year term, and spent two years in China, where, though still attached to the Navy, he wrote a sports column covering Navy boxing matches for the Shanghai Globe-Mercury.
 Cashman was on the crew of the USS Augusta, then flagship of the Asiatic Fleet, the vessel on which President Truman sailed to Potsdam.

 Cashman's enlistment expired in 1939, but he reenlisted in 1942.
 "In May of that year he lost his left arm as a result of an ammunition explosion while he was on sea duty in the Atlantic, and was honorably discharged in December 1942."

 His arm was amputated from severe wounds he received when a gun misfired.
 "It was while recovering from the amputation in his New York home that he decided to do something about his desire to be a journalist."

 He then became a sports writer for the International News Service, hoping to go back to war in the role of a correspondent.
 He was sent to Guam in February 1945 and then to Manila, where he volunteered to accompany a regiment into battle in the Borneo invasion, he covered the Australian invasion of Balikpapen successfully.